k2view-academy/K2View-Academy/articles/19_Broadway/09_broadway_integration_with_Fabric.md

 ### Interface Listener For Broadway Flows

-From version 6.5.3, a new actor [*InterfaceListener*](/articles/24_non_DB_interfaces/02_SFTP_interface.md#using-the-interfacelistener-actor) has been added to Broadway.
-This actor allows a broadway flow to be triggered upon detection of an event on the Interface.
+From version 6.5.3, a new actor [*InterfaceListener*](/articles/24_non_DB_interfaces/02_SFTP_interface.md#using-the-interfacelistener-actor) has been added.
+This actor allows a Broadway flow to be triggered upon detection of an event on the Interface.

 The flow described below, is still supported and can be defined via Fabric Studio.